 Several of the most widely used techniques of data analysis are discussed with an emphasis on statistical computing.
 Topics include linear regression, analysis of variance, generalized linear models, and analysis of categorical data.
 In addition, an introduction to data mining is provided considering classification, model building, decision trees, and cluster analysis.
 Same as CSE 448.
 4 undergraduate hours.
 4 graduate hours.
 Prerequisite: STAT 400 or STAT 409, and credit for or concurrent registration in STAT 410.

 Provides a graduate level foundation in fundamental mathematical statistics topics including order statistics, exponential families, sufficiency, Rao-Blackwell theorem, Cramer-Rao lower bound, point estimation, hypothesis testing and interval estimation, likelihood and Bayesian methods, and large-sample asymptotics.
-4 graduate hours.
-No professional credit.
 Prerequisite: STAT 410.

 Various topics in computational statistics, such as optimization, Monte Carlo methods, Bayesian computation, and machine learning.
 Same as CSE 525.
-4 graduate hours.
-No professional credit.
 May be repeated if topics vary.
 Prerequisite: STAT 425, STAT 426, and STAT 510 or 511; or consent of instructor.

 Modern techniques of predictive modeling, classification, and clustering are discussed.
 Examples of these are linear regression, nonparametric regression, kernel methods, regularization, cluster analysis, classification trees, neural networks, boosting, discrimination, support vector machines, and model selection.
 Applications are discussed as well as computation and theory.
 Same as ASRM 551 and CSE 542.
-4 graduate hours.
-No professional credit.
 Prerequisite: STAT 410 and STAT 425.

 May be repeated if topics vary.
 Prerequisite: Consent of instructor.